intothev01d/intothev01d.github.io/resume.md

 - Created a web application with a PHP CMS and Backbone.js for use as an asset management system interfacing with a client's existing system to extend functionality and allow inventory tracking and modification
 - Created an accompanying iOS application for scanning inventory QR codes and saving/updating information via the API
 - Transitioned web applications over to Node.js and implemented similar RESTful services for new and existing projects
-- Built frontend foundation for future web applications using Angular.js
+- Built a front-end foundation for future web applications using Angular.js

 **SLA Leader for CSCI 1010E - APSU - Clarksville, TN**
 *Spring Semester 2013*